 - Your credit isn't good or excellent: If your credit score isn't in the best shape, you may not be approved for a credit limit increase.
 Consider working to boost your credit score before asking for a credit limit increase.

-How to ask Chase for a credit limit increase
+How to request a credit limit increase with Chase

 To request a credit limit increase, call the number on the back of your Chase credit card.
 Chase does not currently allow credit limit increases to be submitted online.
 The request is subject to approval.